NileshChandekar/pacemaker/README.md

-# Pacemake `pcs`  command reference
+# Pacemaker pcs  command reference

-	pcs is a command line tool to manage pacemaker/cman based High availability cluster, here are some of mostly being used commands for cluster management
+### pcs is a command line tool to manage pacemaker/cman based High availability cluster, here are some of mostly being used commands for cluster management